librenms/librenms/doc/Developing/os/Health-Information.md

   - $descr = Required.
 This is a descriptive value for the sensor.
 Some devices will provide names to use.
   - $divisor = Defaults to 1.
 This is used to divided the returned value.
   - $multiplier = Defaults to 1.
 This is used to multiply the returned value.
+  - $const = Defaults to 0.
+This is added to the returned value after both $divisor and $multiplier have been processed.
   - $low_limit = Defaults to null.
 Sets the low threshold limit for the sensor, used in alerting to report out range sensors.
   - $low_warn_limit = Defaults to null.
 Sets the low warning limit for the sensor, used in alerting to report near out of range sensors.
   - $warn_limit = Defaults to null.
 Sets the high warning limit for the sensor, used in alerting to report near out of range sensors.